 Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
-The Town does not have a formal policy that limits the amount it may invest in a single issuer (State law limits the amount that may be deposited in a financial institution without collateralization).
+The Town does not have a formal policy that limits the amount it may invest in a single issuer.